folkertdev/rust-rfcs/text/3720-labeled-match.md

 ## `HIR -> MIR` Lowering

 The meat of this proposal.
-The core idea is that a `const continue value` is desugared into a `goto` to the `match` branch that `value` matches.
+The core idea is that `loop const match value` and `const continue value` are desugared into a `goto` to the `match` branch that `value` matches.

 ### Intuition